By Tom Hooper, Associate Vice President, JFF

 Chris is the first graduate of the pre-apprenticeship Manufacturing Technician Training program at the Wilson Workforce and Rehabilitation Center in Fisherville, Virginia.
 In the podcast, he said this program prepared him for the job at Hershey because he learned what it was like to work in a manufacturing environment, how to work as a team, and other skills.
 Earlier this year, Chris spoke at a Job-Driven VR Technical Assistance Center (JD-VRTAC) convening in Dallas, Texas.
 He highlighted the role that Registered Apprenticeship (RA) and other work-based learning (WBL) programs can play in helping people with disabilities enhance their skills while meeting the needs of employers.

-As part of this nationwide transformation, the US Departments of Labor and Education, and other national stakeholders, have placed a significant emphasis on helping more individuals in non-traditional labor pools, such as people with disabilities, access RAs.
+As part of this nationwide transformation, the U.S. Departments of Labor and Education, along with other national stakeholders, have placed a significant emphasis on helping more individuals in non-traditional labor pools, such as people with disabilities, access RAs.
 People with disabilities have historically faced a number of challenges in accessing RAs.
-These challenges include a lack of awareness of programs among state vocational rehabilitation (VR) agencies, which are the primary federally funded agencies that support workforce development and related services for this population.
+These challenges include a lack of awareness of programs among state vocational rehabilitation (VR) agencies, which are the primary federally-funded agencies that support workforce development and related services for this population.
 Other issues are a perception among people with disabilities that careers available through college pathways are preferable to careers through RA, and challenges among state VR agencies in engaging state apprenticeship and other relevant agencies.
-JFF recently published a brief expanding upon these issues in the hospitality realm, see What we Know About Work-Based Learning and Apprenticeship for Individuals with Disabilities in Hospitality.
+JFF recently published a brief expanding upon these issues in the hospitality realm (see What we Know About Work-Based Learning and Apprenticeship for Individuals with Disabilities in Hospitality).